Table of Contents

 Using live models when photographing jewelry can end up distracting the customers if you don’t pay attention to the process.
 Make sure that your model’s appearance delivers your needs by not overshadowing your jewelry piece.
 For instance, the necklace above is worn by a live model, but the printed top of the latter makes it difficult for the customers to see the design of the pendant.
 While it costs more than US$1,000, the model used doesn’t represent the value and quality of the piece.

 There are more things to consider in ensuring a polished model look that doesn’t take away your customer’s attention from the piece.
-If you’re photographing a pair of earrings, ensure that the model’s hair is well-kept and not covering the earrings and if you’re photographing a ring, avoid heavily embellished fingernails as much as possible.
+If you’re photographing a pair of earrings, ensure that the model’s hair is well-kept and not covering the earrings.
+If you’re photographing a ring, avoid heavily embellished fingernails as much as possible.
 Lock in your customer’s attention to what you want him or her to buy from you.
 Remember, you only have 7 seconds to draw them in, don’t waste it.

 3. Some potential customers may find it unhygienic

 While it has been mentioned that live models are useful in showing the scale of your jewelry pieces, be careful when it comes to using the same approach when photographing a pair of one-of-a-kind earrings.
 If you visit different jewelry forums, you’ll see people expressing their feelings about it.
 The idea that some bacteria might be living in other people’s piercings will not kill customers, but they find it unsanitary knowing that their unique pair of diamonds were once worn by a stranger.
 Of course, there are still people who won’t mind you using live models.
-They’ll just sterilize it to make sure it’s clean, so the argument really varies.
+They’ll just sterilize it to ensure it’s clean, so the argument varies.
 The decision is still yours to make.

 4. It’s costly and time-consuming